Diesel Fuel Basics

 Diesel fuel is a type of distillate fuel.
 On average, about 12 to 13 gallons of distillate are produced from each 42-gallon barrel of crude oil in U.S. refineries.

 Before 2015, diesel fuel sold in the United States contained high quantities of sulfur.
 Sulfur in diesel fuel produces air pollution emissions that are harmful to human health.
-In 2006, the U.S. Environmental Protection Agency issued requirements for the reduction of the sulfur content of diesel fuel.
+In 2006, the U.S. Environmental Protection Agency issued requirements to reduce the sulfur content of diesel fuel.
 The requirements phased in over time, beginning with diesel fuel sold for vehicles used on roadways and eventually covering all diesel fuel.
 All diesel fuel now sold in the United States must have a sulfur content of no more than 15 parts per million.

 Uses of Diesel

 The inventor of the diesel engine, Rudolf Diesel, originally designed his engine to use coal dust as fuel.
-However, he experimented with vegetable oil (biodiesel) before the petroleum industry began making diesel fuel.
+He also experimented with vegetable oil (biodiesel) before the petroleum industry began making diesel fuel.
 Most diesel fuel we use in the United States is refined from crude oil, and diesel fuel is a type of distillate fuel.
 Biodiesel use is also common.

 Diesel is an important fuel

 Diesel fuel is important to the U.S. economy.
 As a transportation fuel, diesel fuel offers a wide range of performance, efficiency, and safety features.
-Diesel fuel contains between 18% and 30% more energy per gallon than regular gasoline.
-Diesel fuel also offers a greater power density than other fuels, so it packs more power per volume.
+Diesel fuel also has a greater energy density than other liquid fuels, so it provides more useful energy per unit of volume.

 Diesel fuel is used for many tasks